What does a Field Services Technician do?

 - Obtain a high school diploma or GED.
 This is the basic educational requirement for most entry-level positions.

-- Complete a vocational training program.
-Programs in electronics, mechanical systems, or related fields can provide valuable skills and knowledge.
+- Complete a vocational training program or an associate degree in a related field.
+Programs in electronics, mechanical systems, or technical studies are beneficial.

-- Gain experience through internships or entry-level jobs.
-Practical experience helps in understanding the day-to-day tasks and challenges of the job.
+- Gain hands-on experience through internships or entry-level jobs.
+Practical experience is crucial for understanding the day-to-day tasks of a technician.

 How long does it take to become a Field Services Technician?